 The Greenland National Museum and Archives provides an in-depth look at the cultural history of Greenland starting from 4,500 years ago, and the Nuuk Local Museum offers a glimpse into the past of Greenland’s relatively young capital.

-Make sure you call in at Katuaq – Nuuk’s cultural centre – to check for a performance.
-If not, there is always the option to take in a movie at Nuuk’s large cinema (most movies shown in original language).
+Make sure you call in at Katuaq – Nuuk’s cultural center – to check for performance.
+If not, there is always the option to take in a movie at Nuuk’s large cinema (most movies are shown in original language).